aws/aws-cdk/design/aws-ecs/aws-ecs-tagging-support.md

 myConstruct.node.applyAspect(new RemoveTag('key', 'value'));
 ```

-As we can see, the current tagging API is not nice and grammatically verbose for using, since there is no reason to expose `node` to users and `applyAspect` is not intuitive enough, which leaves room for improvement.
+As we can see, the current tagging API is not nice and grammatically verbose for using, since there is no reason to expose `node` to users and `applyAspect` does not indicate anything towards tags, which leaves room for improvement.
+Also, users need to create two objects to add tag and remove tag which causes confusion to some degree.

 ## General approach